 Step 1: Have a casual chat with your lender or broker

 Getting your head around the home loan landscape is easier if you have an initial chat with a bank lender or a mortgage adviser.
 An expert independent adviser understands the different lenders’ mortgages, rules and special deals.
 They also take time to understand your situation and identify your best options.
-Our free ‘find an adviser’ service makes it easy to connect with one of New Zealand’s best mortgage advisers.
+Our free Find a Broker service makes it easy to connect with one of New Zealand’s mortgage advisers.
 They get a commission from the lender you decide to go with, so their service doesn’t cost you a thing.

 - Roughly, how much can I borrow? (have approximate income and expenditure figures with you)